 The full form of GRN is Goods Received Note.
-The GRN refers to the business document which is filled by the customer at the time of receipt of the goods from the seller in order to confirm the receipt of all the goods as agreed between the parties involved and its is often compared with the purchase order (PO) before issuing the payment to the seller of the goods.
+The GRN refers to the business document which is filled by the customer at the time of receipt of the goods from the seller to confirm the receipt of all the goods as agreed between the parties involved, and it is often compared with the purchase order (PO) before issuing the payment to the seller of the goods.

 Features of GRN

-In manufacturing and other kinds of organization, where the organizational process includes transporting the goods from one place to another or transporting from outside market to the warehouse etc. goods receipt note plays a very important role.
-Sometimes, the processing time may be slow from the usual and this can be traced from the goods receipt note.
+In manufacturing and other kinds of organizations, where the organizational process includes transporting the goods from one place to another or transporting from outside market to the warehouse, goods receipt note plays a very important role.
+Sometimes, the processing time may be slow from the usual, which can be traced from the goods receipt note.

 One of the important features of goods receipt note is that, where the goods are transported to the store, the store manager takes this document as proof as to whether the goods are as per the required quantity, whether the required quantity as written in the note is actually received or not.
 Hence the goods receipt note also becomes proof and becomes the audit trail.

 What is to be Included in Goods Received Note?

 Usually, in the organization, the pre-print of the goods receipt note is of the store’s department.
 Hence the management should properly train them in terms of what is required to be included in the goods receipt note.
 The following list is prepared on the important things to be included in GRN: